 There are many reasons to visit Greenwich – the Cutty Sark, the world’s meridian, the painted hall, the Queen’s House and the permanent collections at the National Maritime Museum are a few of them.
 Now there are 2 more great reasons as the National Maritime Museum has opened its Nelson Galleries as well as a wonderful exhibition about Turner, one of my favourite painters.
 I was luckily enough to be shown around by the Curators for both exhibitions which is a privilege so if you ever see one advertised, do book yourself onto it for the inside track you get, bringing the exhibition to life.

-Firstly Turner whose work is dominated by the sea but this is first time that an exhibition has explicitly featured this, so ‘Turner and the Sea’ is very welcome.
-We can see 100 paintings from his first exhibited work through to his latter masterpieces.
+Firstly Turner whose work is dominated by the sea but this is the first time that an exhibition has explicitly featured this, so ‘Turner and the Sea’ is very welcome.
+We can see 100 paintings from his first exhibited work through to his later masterpieces.
 Accompanying paintings show his influencers, particularly the Dutch sea painters the van de Velders.

 The sea was also a dominating influence on Britain at that time with fears of invasion and the growth of the navy which makes a neat link with the Nelson galleries which I feature below.
 We see his work grow and develop as the exhibition takes a chronological approach.
 The display gives the viewer plenty of space and light to enjoy the sections and themes and to admire the brilliance of his work.